Thanga Meenkal: Soundtrack

-The album was listed at the 12th position of "Top 25 Albums of 2013" by Behindwoods.
-The song "Aanandha Yaazhai" won rave reviews and was celebrated in entire Tamil Nadu.
-The song was listed at #1 in Behindwoods Best Songs of the year, and also topped in popular FM Charts.
-Behindwoods gave the album 3.5 stars out of 5 and wrote, "Yuvan Shankar Raja has again delivered his best for Ram and you will have plenty of hair-raising moments as he weaves magic with his instruments, for the movie's BGM score."
-Indiaglitz wrote, "Yuvan's BGM is spot on and delivers quite well.
-The signature tune that echoes through the movie dwells well with the movie's pace" and rated 3.25 out of 5, to the album.
-Moviecrow rated the album 6.5 out of 10 stating "Yuvan Shankar raja has done justice to the music and this will be a stand-out album.
-He has also given ample opportunity for innovative picturization and cuts.
-The music is soul-stirring and has definitely managed to portray dad-daughter relationship in a poetic way."
-Milliblog gave positive review stating "Two songs stand out in Thanga Meengal, that is shades below Yuvan-Ram’s earlier collaboration."
+The music was composed by Yuvan Shankar Raja, with lyrics by Na.
+Muthukumar.
+Yuvan said one composition "will make parents and the society at large sit up and take notice as it dwells into the realms of the current education system, examinations and teachers" and hoped it would become an "anthem for all school children".
+The soundtrack album was released on April 30, 2013, at Sathyam Cinemas in Chennai.

+Milliblog gave a positive review stating "Two songs stand out in Thanga Meengal, that is shades below Yuvan-Ram’s earlier collaboration."
 Kaushik LM rated the album 4 out of 5 stating "Yuvan is in top form delivering Thanga Meengal and he proves that he is a perfect mix of the old school and the new world."
-Lakshmansruthi.com stated "A superb soundtrack from the Kattradhu Tamizh trio (Yuvan-Ram-Muthukumar)", and rated 4 out of 5.
+Lakshman Sruthi stated "A superb soundtrack from the Kattradhu Tamizh trio (Yuvan-Ram-Muthukumar)", and rated 4 out of 5.
 The Times of India, gave 3 out of 5 stars to the album stating, "Three songs in the album start off with dialogues that clearly spell out that the theme of the film revolves around the relationship between dad and daughter.
 The album proves that Yuvan Shankar Raja still has much musical prowess and should try out such themes apart from his regular musical offerings."